-- Low Risk (or Green) Data is classified as Low Risk if the loss of confidentiality, integrity, or availability of the data would have minimal strategic, compliance, operational, financial, or reputational risk to the University.
+Low Risk (or Green)

+Data is classified as Low Risk if the loss of confidentiality, integrity, or availability of the data would have minimal strategic, compliance, operational, financial, or reputational risk to the University.
 The integrity of Low Risk data is of primary importance and must be protected.
-The appropriate Data Trustee or Steward must authorize external release of Low Risk data.
-Data already released in the public domain by University approved parties is considered "public data" and does not require further authorization for release.
-Refer to the UO Data Security Classification Table (see Related Resources, below) for examples of Low Risk data. - Moderate Risk (or Amber) Data is classified as Moderate Risk if the loss of confidentiality, integrity, or availability of the data would have moderate strategic, compliance, operational, financial, or reputational risk to the University.
+The appropriate Data Trustee or Steward must authorize release of Low Risk data.
+Refer to the UO Data Security Classification Table (see Related Resources, below) for examples of Low Risk data.

+• Moderate Risk (or Amber) Data is classified as Moderate Risk if the loss of confidentiality, integrity, or availability of the data would have moderate strategic, compliance, operational, financial, or reputational risk to the University.
 Integrity and availability of Moderate Risk data are of primary importance and must be protected; privacy and confidentiality should be protected as appropriate.
 Access to Moderate Risk data must be authorized by the Data Trustee or Steward who is responsible for the data, as needed.
-Data access authorization may be provided to individuals as part of their job
+Data access authorization may be provided to individuals as part of their job roles or responsibilities.
+Refer to the Data Security Classification Table (see Related Resources, below) for examples of Moderate Risk data.